-Winner: Hotels are safer and more secure than Airbnbs, on average.
+Winner: Hotels are safer and more secure than Airbnbs.

 Hotels offer the most privacy.
 You have the room all to yourself.
 If you place the ‘do not disturb’ sign on the door, nobody will bother you.
 Privacy makes hotels a great choice for couples who are traveling for a romantic getaway.

 Whether or not you’ll have any privacy at an Airbnb depends on the type of space you book.
 If you want privacy in an Airbnb, you will have to book an entire space.
-This way, you’ll get an entire apartment or home all to yourself.
-You won’t share with anyone.
-This gives you all of the privacy you need.
+This way, you won’t share with anyone.

 If you book a private room or a shared room on Airbnb, you won’t have much privacy.
 You will be sharing the space with other travelers.